saltyorg/docs/docs/saltbox/prerequisites/prerequisites.md

 ---
  <sub> <a id="note1" href="#note1ref"><sup>1</sup></a> If you would like to customize your Plex libraries beyond what is listed above, see [[Customizing Plex Libraries]].</sub>

-## Plex or Emby Account
+# Plex or Emby Account

 You'll need a [Plex](https://www.plex.tv) account.

 Sign up for a free Plex account at https://www.plex.tv/sign-up/, if you don't already have one.

 It's easiest if you have a Plex account *even if you're not planning to use Plex*.
-The default `saltbox` install assumes that you are using Plex, and without a Plex account in the settings, it will fail in various ways as it tries to install Plex and then things that depends on Plex.
-This can be worked around<sup name="a1">[\[1\]](#f1) </sup>, but for now the simplest route is to sign up for that free account, and then disable Plex after install if you don't want to use it.
+The default `saltbox` install assumes that you are using Plex, and without a Plex account in the settings, it will fail in various ways as it tries to install Plex and then things that depend on Plex.
+This can be worked around<sup name="a1">[\[1\]](#f1) </sup>, and may change in the future, but for now the simplest route is to sign up for that free account, and then disable Plex after install if you don't want to use it.

-<sup><b name="f1">[1](#a1)</b> Basically, run the `core` tag instead of the `saltbox` tag, then run the app tags you want individually. </sup>
+<sup><b name="f1">[1](#a1)</b> Basically, run the `core` tag instead of the `saltbox` tag, then run the tags for the apps you want individually. </sup>

-Optionally, you can use [Emby](https://emby.media/) in lieu of Plex.
+You can use [Emby](https://emby.media/) in lieu of Plex [admonitions above about needing a Plex accoutn for install still apply].

 Sign up for a free Emby Connect account at https://emby.media/connect.html, if you don't already have one.

+You'll need to install Emby manually after the initial install is complete.

-## Usenet vs Bittorrent
+# Usenet vs Bittorrent

-To use Saltbox, you will need to choose which method you will use to download your media with.
+To use Saltbox, there are requirements dependings on which method[s] you choose to download your media.
 It can either be [Usenet, Torrents, or both](https://www.htpcguides.com/comparing-usenet-vs-torrents/).

-### i.
+## i.
 Usenet

 If you plan on using [Usenet](https://www.reddit.com/r/usenet/wiki/faq#wiki_usenet_faq) (i.e. Newsgroups) with Saltbox, you'll need 2 things: a [Usenet provider](https://www.reddit.com/r/usenet/wiki/providers) and a [Usenet indexer](https://www.reddit.com/r/usenet/wiki/indexers).
 We recommend you have multiple indexers (and even multiple providers) to better your chances of finding/downloading media.

-### ii.
+## ii.
 BitTorrent

 If you plan on using torrents with Saltbox, we recommend you have access to a [private torrent tracker](https://www.reddit.com/r/trackers/wiki/getting_into_private_trackers) as most servers don't allow public ones.
 However, if you still want to use public torrent trackers with Saltbox, you are free to do so.
-YOu will need to make some changes to the configuration to allow access to public trackers, as this is blocked by default.
+You will need to make some changes to the configuration to allow access to public trackers, as they are blocked by default.